-Practical training for those new to, and established in, developing creative projects with communities.
-Tailored to support individuals and groups to re-establish or launch themselves post Covid 19.
+Practical training for artists and creatives new to, and established in, developing creative projects with communities.
+Tailored to support individuals and collectives to re-establish or launch themselves post Covid 19.
 Delivered online over eight Wednesday mornings – 22nd September to 24th November.

 Who is the course for?

-Are you a creative professional?
+Are you a creative practitioner?
 An artist, craftsperson, writer, musician, theatre practitioner, dancer, architect, landscape or garden designer.

 Are you based in film, photography, animation, cartoon, graphic design, fashion, festivals, circus, internet, publishing and many more creative activities?